hypothermic/enlightenment/README.md

 Introduction
 ===============

-Enlightenment is an extensible database software.
+Enlightenment is an extensible database management software.

 It is divided into the following modules: